na-na-hi/renget/archive/tmd2many_characters_light.md

 Item Name | Description
 ------ | :----:
 *Worn Item: Soft Ribbon* | The User's Ground-Type Moves have their damage increased by 2.
-*Equipped Item: N/A* | Vacant hand slot.
+*Equipped Item: Slingshot* | The User's Throwable Items only cost 3 AP to use when loaded into the slingshot.
+Once something is loaded into the Slingshot, it cant be removed until used.
-1. Sitrus Leaf (3) | Heals 5 HP
+1. Sitrus Leaf x3 | Heals 5 HP
-2. Decoy Seed | The Opponent is afflicted with *Infatuated*.
+2. Iron Thorn x5 | Deals 6 true damage.
+3. Iron Thorn x5 | Deals 6 true damage.
-3. Decoy Seed | The Opponent is afflicted with *Infatuated*.
+4. Decoy Seed | The Opponent is afflicted with *Infatuated*.
-4. Iron Thorn (5) | Deals 6 true damage.
+5. Stun Seed | Causes Petrified on consumption.
-5. Encourage Seed | The User's Crit Ratio is increased by 1 and their Moves never miss for 4 turns.
+6. Encourage Seed | The User's Crit Ratio is increased by 1 and their Moves never miss for 4 turns.
-6. Stun Seed | Causes Petrified on consumption.
-7. Stun Seed | Causes Petrified on consumption.
-8. None | ???

 **STORAGE (4 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Piercing Poncho | Thrown Items have a 25% (Roll lands 15-20) to hit a second enemy.
+Can chain.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.
 3. Eᴍᴘᴛʏ | Vacant inventory slot.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.